• Skip to primary navigation

 Prize Money:

-We have a cracking card in store at Cheltenham in mid-December as the International Meeting reaches its crescendo.
-Topping the bill over the smaller obstacles is this classy affair which lends its name to this two-day meeting, the International Hurdle.
+We have a cracking card in store at Cheltenham in late January as they hold their Festival Trials Day.
+Topping the bill over the smaller obstacles is the International Hurdle.
 Counting a number of Champion Hurdlers on its roll of honour, this is a race never short on class.

 First run in 1963, this was known as the Bula Hurdle between 1977 and 2005, named after the two-time Champion Hurdler who won this race in 1972, trained by the legendary Fred Winter.